sjwall/MaterialTapTargetPrompt/README.md

 new MaterialTapTargetPrompt.Builder(MainActivity.this)
         .setTarget(R.id.fab)
         .setPrimaryText("Send your first email")
-        .setSecondaryText("Tap the envelop to start composing your first email") .setPromptStateChangeListener(new MaterialTapTargetPrompt.PromptStateChangeListener()
+        .setSecondaryText("Tap the envelope to start composing your first email") .setPromptStateChangeListener(new MaterialTapTargetPrompt.PromptStateChangeListener()
         {
             @Override